Separability in terms of a single entanglement witness

-Our approach has the following conceptual advantage: since the witness $W_{\varrho}$ can be explicitly calculated, all the elements of the possible subsequent tests have well-defined and clear structures.
-In particular, {\it arbitrary multipartite} separability problem is here mapped into analysis of {\it a single bipartite} entanglement witness (see Fig. 1).
-Moreover, our formulation provokes some new interesting questions about the structure of the set of the entanglement witnesses and the corresponding maps derived from a given quantum state.
+Our approach has the following conceptual advantage: Since the witness $W_{\varrho}$ can be explicitly calculated, all the elements of the possible subsequent tests have well-defined and clear structures.
+In particular, the {\it arbitrary multipartite} separability problem is here mapped into the analysis of {\it a single bipartite} entanglement witness (see Fig. 1).
+Moreover, our formulation provokes some interesting questions about the structure of the set of the entanglement witnesses and the corresponding maps derived from a given quantum state.

-In this context, it is worth noticing that the question of strict positivity of a single entanglement witness on separable states has an algorithmic solution in terms of the so called Henkel forms.
-The underlying algorithm was constructed more than three decades ago by Jamio\l{}kowski \cite{Jam72forms}.
-Even though Jamio\l{}kowski's algorithm is not of practical use here, it is still conceptually interesting.
-In particular, up to our knowledge, this is the first algorithm, which can decide witness' optimality in a finite, {\it a'priori known} number of steps.
+In this context, it is worth noticing that the question of strict positivity of a single entanglement witness on separable states has an algorithmic solution in terms of the so-called Henkel forms.
+The underlying algorithm was constructed more than three decades ago by Jamio\l{}kowski \cite{Jam72forms} (see also Ref. \cite{algorytmy}).
+Even though it is not of practical use here, it is still conceptually interesting.
+In particular, this algorithm can decide the witness' weak optimality in a finite, \textit{a priori known} number of steps.

-Our state witness $W_{\varrho}$ is constructed from the biconcurrence matrix \cite{Badziag02}, two forms reflecting its transformation properties and an additional projection.
-We begin the construction with a decomposition of $\varrho$ in terms of subnormalized vectors, so that $\varrho=\sum_{i} |\Psi_{i}\rangle \langle \Psi_{i}|$ (eigendecomposition is usually the most obvious although by no means necessary choice).
-The decomposition defines the corresponding biconcurrence matrix $B=B(\varrho)$ \cite{Badziag02}.
-It can be most easily expressed as \cite{Mintert04}:
+\textit{Construction and the main result.} Our state witness $W_{\varrho}$ is constructed from the biconcurrence matrix \cite{Badziag02}, two forms reflecting its transformation properties and an additional projection.
+We begin the construction with a decomposition of $\varrho$ in terms of subnormalized vectors, so that $\varrho=\sum_{i} |\Psi^{i}\rangle\!\langle \Psi^{i}|$ (eigendecomposition is usually the most obvious although by no means necessary choice).
+The decomposition defines the corresponding biconcurrence matrix $B=B(\varrho)$ \cite{Badziag02}, whose elements can most easily be expressed as \cite{Mintert04}: